NikhilSharma03/Okane/README.md

 # Okane

-> CLI Application to manage your expenses
+> Okane is an CLI 💻 application build with Cobra Go🚀 to help managing your expenses 💵